 One can agree with this analysis of how theory and experiment make contact with each other while remaining agnostic about all issues pertaining to realism and anti-realism.
-Indeed, I want to emphasize that none of this has anything to do with any issue pertaining to structural realism in particular, nor to debates about realism and anti-realism in general.
+Indeed, none of this has anything to do with any issue pertaining to structural realism in particular, nor to debates about realism and anti-realism in general.
 There is no claim made or needed that the structure manifest in the structured data is ``really'' part of the furniture of the world, in some deep metaphysical sense.
 That it is manifest in the structured data suffices for the soundness of the representational relations at issue.
 Those relations are agnostic about realism, as any good epistemic relation should be.

-Where in all this, however, does the schematic representation of the observer enter?
+I conclude this section with a summation of where in all this the schematic representation of the observer enters.
 In the case of Newton's investigations, they appear explicitly in his defense of the way he identifies his theory's models with the Keplerized orbits, by explaining the way, \emph{e}.\emph{g}., one expects variation in the observed size of Jupiter's apparent diameter, and thus in the distance its satellites appear to be from its center, when using telescopes of different sizes and resolving powers (Book~\textsc{iii}, Phenomenon~\textsc{i}).
 In the case of LIGO, they appear in several places, perhaps most notably for our purposes in the calculation of the response of the instrument to applied stress-strain from passing gravitational waves.